Pandemonium (Killing Joke album): Content

 The vocal tracks for "Pandemonium", "Exorcism" and "Millennium" were recorded in the King's Chamber of The Great Pyramid of Giza.
 The session was filmed by director Shaun Pettigrew and features in the Killing Joke documentary The Death And Resurrection Show (2013) which also details alleged paranormal experiences during the recording.

 Frontman Jaz Coleman considered Pandemonium to be a conceptual album on the external influence of Arabic music, which was spread throughout the album.
 It also incorporated his perspective on life, which is apparent in songs such as "Labyrinth" and "Pleasures of the Flesh".

 A track called "Hallucinations of a Cynic" was also recorded, but left off the album.

 The title track, as well as "Communion" and "Whiteout", would become live staples of the band.

 Release

 Pandemonium was released in July 1994 by Youth's record label Butterfly Records.

 The singles "Millennium" and "Pandemonium" both reached the UK top 40 and the album is the band's best selling work.

 It was reissued in remastered form in 2005, featuring two additional tracks: a remix of "Another Cult Goes Down" and an experimental dub remix of "Pandemonium".
-The original version of "Another Cult Goes Down" however has remained unreleased.
+The original version of "Another Cult Goes Down" has remained unreleased.

 In 2020, Spinefarm Records reissued Pandemonium as part of the band's 40th anniversary.